WALDORF / STEINER

 There doesn't seem to be a lot of pressing news in the Waldorf blogosphere today, so perhaps I should pause to raise and answer a question some of you have asked me.

-Of course, after reading a paragraph or two, you should proceed to read the entire book.
+Of course, it addition to reading a paragraph or two, you really should read the entire book.
 On subjects such as Waldorf schooling and Anthroposophy, there is nothing more instructive than seeing with your own eyes what Steiner said and what Waldorf teachers today believe.
-The great difficulty in reading Anthroposophical books is that they employ a vocabulary and a set of concepts that you may not be familiar with.
-Because of this, simply understanding what is being said can be difficult, and you may find that you have to suspend your disbelief until you become accustomed to the sorts of statements and arguments offered by Anthroposophists.
-In other words, you may not immediately start recognizing the looniness and loopiness of what is being said.
+The great difficulty in reading Anthroposophical books is that they employ a vocabulary and a set of concepts that may well be unfamiliar to you.
+Because of this, comprehending what is being said can be difficult at first, and you may find that you have to suspend your disbelief until you become accustomed to the sorts of statements and arguments offered by Anthroposophists.
+In other words, you may not immediately recognize the looniness and loopiness of what is being said.
 But keep reading.
 Recognition, astonishment, and indignation should dawn sooner or later.

 * I don't mean to minimize the work involved in plowing through Anthroposophical texts.
 My description of my technique is accurate.
 But I have omitted an important detail.
 When I buy an Anthroposophical book, I read it cover to cover.
 I urge you to do the same.
 Read, pause, think, check back over what you read earlier, pause, get up, walk around the room, pull your hair, sit again, jot notes in the margin, compare these with previous jotted notes, try to reconcile the contradictions you find, get up again, get out other Anthro books you have read and make comparisons...
 The pain can be intense, but this is the only way to make sure you get the real import of the author's message.
 (As for my loony-loopy-statement-detection technique: It would work with an Anthroposophical book you haven't read previously, but it works better if you read the whole book first, then later open it at random.
 That's what I do.
 And bingo!)